Cortex-A Series Characteristics

 ARMv8-A ArchitectureARMv8-A architecture provides access to 64-bit wide integer registers and data operations, and the ability to use 64-bit sized pointers to memory.
 ARMv8-A also includes the original ARM instruction set, now called A32.

-The Cortex-A processors also utilize the widely established ARM MPCore multicore technology, enabling performance scalability and control over power consumption to exceed the performance of today's comparable high-performance devices while remaining within tight mobile power constraints.
+Cortex-A processors utilize multi-core technology to enables scalability from single up to four cores for traditional MPCore processors, and single up to eight cores for DynamIQ processors - this enables higher amounts of compute processing to take place within the CPU system.
 Multicore processing provides the ability for any of the four component processors, within a cluster, to shut down when not in use, for instance when the device is in standby mode, to save power.
 When higher performance is required, every processor is in use to meet the demand while still sharing the workload to keep power consumption as low as possible.
+Processors based on DynamIQ also improve on data security and privacy, advanced safety and RAS features, and integrated AI capabilities that enable DynamIQ-based systems to deliver a wide range of solutions.
+Advanced power management features integrated into the DynamIQ processors deliver higher amounts of power savings for energy-efficient designs.